donnytramptramples/Tic-Tac-Toe-with-AI/README.md

 # ChromeDinoAI
-Purpose of the project is to train neural network to play chrome dino game
+Purpose of the project is to train neural network to play chrome dino game.